alibaba/weex/doc/modules/timer.md

 ## Summary

-Weex encapulates a series of APIs in order to start/stop a one time task or a repeated task at a fixed delay.
-Please be noted that this moudle **don't provide an accuracy dealy**.
+Weex encapulates a series of APIs in order to start/stop a one-time task or a repeated task at a fixed delay.
+Please note that this moudle **don't provide an accuracy dealy**.
 It provides best-effort delivery, but the actual dealy may still exceed the delay user wants if the corresponding thread is busy.

+Actually, this module is made for the polyfill of HTML5 timer APIs, developers **should not** use this module directly unless they know exactly what they are doing.

 ## API
 All timeout or interval in this module are measured in milliseconds.